yujunglin19/qupath_and_export_sop/README.md

 To run the script, open the script editor in QuPath under `Automate -> Script editor` and open the script.
 To include default imports for every script, select the option under `Run -> Include default imports`.
 One can select if they want to run the script on one image or run the script on the entire project.

 **Note:** Errors might occur for exporting downsample rendered images.
-The reason is unknown yet since the script works on some computers but not others.
-If errors arise, block or remove code from line 83 to 101.
+If errors arise, remove `lineThickness` on line 95.
+If the error persists, block or remove code from line 83 to 101.